-Please visit for wonderful local produce, fresh fish, delicious baked goods & food items, useful handmade products, as well as, interesting handmade arts & crafts, and to enjoy local quality entertainment.
+Please visit for wonderful local produce, fresh fish, delicious baked goods & food items, useful handmade products & gifts, as well as, interesting & unique handmade arts & crafts.

 Buy Fresh!
 Buy Local! — is the ‘motto’ that inspired 11 people (our Founders – Claudio Adragna, Paul Adragna, Dennis & Cherrin Meleg, Brian & Monica Brandner, Christine Dundas, Vitalii Jidkov & Nataliia Jidkova, Peter & Cheryl Scorrar) to come together to form the Community Farmers’ Market.

-The Kingsville Farmers’ Market boasts a varied array of permanent vendors offering: fresh locally grown fruits & vegetables, honey, jellies & jams, stews, soups & syrups; fresh fish & breading; home baked goods, pies, breads, garlic sauces, ethnic goods, soft pretzels, honey cookies, casseroles, vegan & gluten-free salads, & hot food snacks; homemade laboratory tested, all natural pet treats & pet products; hand poured & crafted soy wax melts, air fresheners, diffuser oils, crystal rock potpourri, & warmers; handcrafted natural formulated soaps, lip balms, personal care items & laundry products; a selection of arts & crafts; and numerous other healthy, useful, handmade and handcrafted items for you to choose from.
+The Kingsville Farmers’ Market boasts a varied array of permanent vendors offering: fresh locally grown fruits & vegetables, honey, jellies & jams, stews, soups & syrups; fresh fish & breading; home baked goods, pies, breads, garlic sauces, ethnic goods, soft pretzels, honey cookies, casseroles, vegan & gluten-free salads, & hot food snacks; homemade laboratory tested, all natural pet treats & pet products; hand poured & crafted soy wax melts, air fresheners, diffuser oils, crystal rock potpourri, & warmers; handcrafted natural formulated soaps, lip balms, natural liquid essential oils & diffusers, personal care items & laundry products; a selection of arts & crafts including beautiful unique jewellery items; and numerous other healthy, useful, handmade and handcrafted items for you to choose from.
 (A full list of all permanent vendors can be found on the Our Vendors page together with links for more individual information).

 Alternate vendors and artisans may be found from time to time, so even if you have previously visited the Market, join us again each Saturday as changes do happen.
 Some themed events and visitor contests may be planned.
-The Market offers free live musical entertainment during most outdoor Saturdays.
-A Market Dollars Draw is also held each week, awarding $25 worth of free Market Dollars to a lucky customer.
+A Market Dollars Draw is also held each week, awarding $20 worth of free Market Dollars to a lucky customer.
 The Kingsville Farmers’ Market is a ‘family-friendly’ venue.

-Please follow the Market’s Facebook Page, social media, listen for radio announcements, or watch for posters, flyers or newspaper ads.
+Please ‘Follow’ and ‘Like’ the Market’s Facebook Page, social media, listen for radio announcements, or watch for posters, flyers or newspaper ads.

 We extend our thanks to the Town of Kingsville for supplying the Market’s location at the parkette and for their continued support.
-In addition, we want to thank the Kingsville Lions Club for our winter home and for their support.
+We would also like to thank our 2017 Entertainment Sponsor: Ricci Enns Rollier & Setterington LLP.
 The Kingsville Farmers’ Market has also been fortunate to have their website designed by Pauline Creedy of Design Canada, and to have shopping bags provided by WindsorEssex Economic Development Corporation and Tourism Windsor Essex Pelee Island.
-We would also like to recognize our Entertainment Sponsors: Ian Murray Insurance & Financial Services; Ernie’s TV; Ricci Enns Rollier & Setterington LLP; HUB International Ontario Limited.
-They are helping to make our live entertainment possible with their generous donations.

 Remember to Buy Fresh!
 Buy Local!
 And to – Eat Local!
 Enjoy Local!
 Support local businesses that support the area where you live, work and play.
 By following this practice, your community and everyone in it will benefit.